johnfliu818/required-parameters/README.md

 ## Purpose

 `required-pm` checks all the required parameters to ensure they are not null.
-It identifies offending parameters `by name`.
+Using ES6, it is smart enough to return the list of null parameters by their parameters names.

 Instead of this:
 ```js